Jo Haylen: Use of ministerial cars and drivers

 In January 2025, Haylen was criticised after it emerged that she had ordered a taxpayer-funded ministerial driver and car to travel on a 446-kilometre round-trip from Sydney to her holiday home on the Central Coast, and chauffeur her and a group of friends including Minister Rose Jackson, to a winery for a birthday lunch on the Australia Day long weekend.
+Linda Silmalis at News Corp's Daily Telegraph broke the story after receiving a tip-off.

 Despite claiming that she did not recall any other circumstances where her ministerial car and driver were used for her personal interests, it subsequently emerged that Haylen directed a driver to take her and her family to a Sunday lunch in the Blue Mountains in 2024, and regularly used the car and driver to transport her children from their holiday house to weekend sport.
 As of 3 February 2025, there were reports that Haylen had used a ministerial driver for a second extended winery trip.

+At the time, ministerial cars could be used for private purposes under the rules.
+Usage was common, with Ryan Park, Michael Daley and Ron Hoenig also having utilised ministerial cars.

 Haylen resigned as transport minister on 4 February 2025, taking effect on 6 February 2025.